We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - possible links to heart disease (

-To get sufficient amounts of vitamin B12, those following a vegan diet must get vitamin B12 by taking supplements or eating food that has been fortified with this nutrient.
+To get sufficient amounts of vitamin B12, people following a vegan diet must take supplements or eat food that has been fortified with this nutrient.

 In addition, a few plant foods naturally contain trace amounts of bioactive vitamin B12, including: